Stabilising millennial oscillations in large-scale ocean circulation with a delayed feedback due to a circumpolar current: Stable oscillations

 \section{Stable oscillations}

 The solutions to the box model shown in Fig.~\ref{fig:bif_F1} demonstrate how the delayed-feedback effect allows the existence of stable periodic orbits.
 Black curves show the steady-state solutions of $S_1$ as parameter $F_1$ is varied, while the blue curves indicate the maximum of $S_1$ for periodic solutions.
 Solid and dashed curves indicate stable and unstable solutions, respectively.
 In panel~(a) the parameter $\sigma$ is set to zero; that is, there is no delayed-feedback effect.
 In this case, as $F_1$ increases, the stable steady-state solution loses stability at a subcritical Hopf bifurcation, resulting in a branch of unstable periodic orbits.
 When the delayed feedback is active, the Hopf bifurcation may become supercritical, resulting in a branch of stable periodic orbits, as shown in panel~(b).
-In this particular example, the stable periodic solutions lose stability at a torus bifurcation before encountering a fold of periodic orbits.
+In this particular example, the stable periodic solutions lose stability at a fold of periodic orbits.
 The periods of the resulting stable oscillations have a millennial timescale as demonstrated by the example time series shown in panel~(c).

-Some readers familiar with control theory may not be surprised by the ability of the delayed feedback to stabilize the pre-existing periodic orbits.
-Pyragas control takes the same mathematical form as the additional term in our model that represents the zonal flow.
-It is used to stabilize unstable periodic orbits, as has been demonstrated in many applications, for example, in semiconductor laser experiments \cite{pyragas92,schikora11}.
+Some readers familiar with control theory may not be surprised by the ability of the delayed feedback to stabilise the pre-existing periodic orbits.
+Curiously, the additional term in our model that represents the zonal flow takes the same mathematical form as Pyragas control.
+This control method is used to stabilise unstable periodic orbits, as has been demonstrated in many applications, for example, in semiconductor laser experiments \cite{pyragas92,schikora11}.
 To be precise, the delayed feedback effect in our model is not equivalent to Pyragas control.
 In the latter, the control is applied to all variables of the system (we only apply it to the salinity in one box) and the delay time is set equal to the period of the unstable periodic orbit to be stabilised.
 Nonetheless, the method may still be successful for other delay times, as investigated in Ref.~\cite{purewal14}.
 In model~(\ref{eq:titz_delay}) we find that the periods of the stable oscillations are generally at least twice the delay time.

 Whether the delayed feedback induces a change in criticality of the Hopf bifurcation depends on the feedback parameters $\sigma$ and $\tau$.
 Figure~\ref{fig:hopf} illustrates this dependence, where curves of Hopf bifurcations are calculated in the $(F_1,\sigma)$-plane for different values of $\tau$.
 The thick parts of the curves indicate that the Hopf bifurcation is supercritical.
 Notice that, depending on the feedback strength and delay time, it is possible that the system experiences multiple Hopf bifurcations as $F_1$ increases.